DanielRapp/cat-filter/README.md

 </html>
 ```

-Additionally you can do setup separately like this.
-This also gives you the opportunity to choose which bounding box and face landmarks model to use.
-For both the bounding box and landmark models you have an option of `uint8` and `uint16` and for the landmarks model you also have an `f32` option.
-These trade between computation speed and accuracy, with `uint8` being the fastest and `f32` the most accurate, and `uint16` laying somewhere in between.
+Additionally you can do setup separately like this:
 ```javascript
 await cat_filter.setup({
   bounding_box_model_path: 'cat_box_uint16',